blackmarketer/ORfinder/README.md

 # Dependencies

-* Go should be installed
+* Go lang should be installed
 * GOPATH and GOBINPATH should set

 # Usage